On dynamical skew braces and skew bracoids: Dynamical skew braces

 \section{Dynamical skew braces}

 In this section, we recall the definition of dynamical sets, the dynamical Yang--Baxter equation, and dynamical skew braces.
-We shall observe that every dynamical skew brace is a skew bracoid, and thus yields a braided groupoid.
+We shall observe that every dynamical skew brace is a quiver-theoeretic skew brace.
+In particular, zero-symmetric dynamical skew braces produce skew bracoids, and thus braided groupoids.